Skip to main content

 Grant Conditions

-Before the grant approval you will be required to agree to a Land Registry charge being placed upon the property for a period of 5 years from the date of the completion of works.
+Applicants will be required to agree to a Land Registry charge being placed upon the property in respect of the above repayment condition.

-Once you have received an approval from the Council you will be required to complete the work within twelve months.
-If you have not completed the work within the allocated time period your grant will be cancelled.
+Applicants are required to complete the work within twelve months from the date of the formal grant approval.
+If works are not completed within the allocated time period, the grant will be cancelled.

 Contact Us